Header Ads

 Geo-textile

-Geo-textile is a part of technical textile which is used for special purposes.
-Geo-textiles form one of the two largest groups of Geo synthetics.
-The raw material of geo-textile comes from polyester, Poly-amide, Polypropylene and Polyethylene.
-The application of geo-textile is civil engineering, coastal engineering and also huge used of construction site.
-Generally geo-textiles are located in the tension area to make stronger the soil.
+Geo-textile is a part of technical textiles which is used for special purposes.
+Geo-textiles form one of the two largest groups of Geo-synthetics.
+The raw material of geo-textile comes from polyester, Polyamide, Polypropylene, and Polyethylene.
+The application of geo-textile is civil engineering, coastal engineering, and also huge used of construction sites.
+Generally, geo-textiles are located in the tension area to make stronger the soil.
 Now I would like to discuss the classification of geo-textile.

 The Classification of Geo-textiles: